How Do I Add Someone to My Mortgage? The Complete Guide for Joint Homeownership

 To add someone to your mortgage, you need to follow a few steps.
 First, contact your lender and inquire about their specific requirements.
 You may need to provide financial information and undergo a credit check.
 Once approved, you’ll complete the necessary paperwork to add the individual’s name to the mortgage.

-Keep in mind that this will make the person responsible for the loan as well.
+Please note that the maker of the loan is also the person responsible for the loan.
 It’s important to consider the financial implications and discuss the decision with all parties involved.

 Can I Add Someone To My Mortgage Without Refinancing?